Receive an online car valuation and sell your car in a few easy steps

 The valuation was fair and there was no haggling.
 The whole process was straightforward and my payment was in the bank there and then.

-Review and road test of the Vauxhall Mokka X 1.4T AWD
+Review and road test of the Vauxhall Mokka X 1.4T 4x4

 Put Your Jukes Up

 The Mokka X is a small Cossover model that Vauxhall can't afford to get wrong.
-Jonathan Crouch looks at the tempting 1.4 petrol Turbo AWD variants.
+Jonathan Crouch looks at the tempting 1.4 petrol Turbo 4x4 variants.

-Ten Second Review of the Vauxhall Mokka X 1.4T AWD
+Ten Second Review of the Vauxhall Mokka X 1.4T 4x4

 The Mokka X represents Vauxhall in the compact crossover market.
-Let's see how it stacks up in 1.4-litre petrol turbo form equipped with standard AWD.
-This variant now comes with 140PS or in auto guise with a 152PS output.
+Let's see how it stacks up in 1.4-litre petrol turbo form equipped with 4x4 traction.

 For a mainstream manufacturer, Vauxhall has been notably absent or virtually absent from quite a few profitable market niches in recent years.
 They've done well in the growing small crossover segment though, since launching this Mokka model in 2012.
 Here, we've got the upgraded Mokka X version.
 As before, this design scores a small victory over its arch-rival, Nissan's Juke, by more affordably offering AWD.
-So let's look at the 1.4T AWD derivative, now available in a choice of engine outputs.
+So let's look at the 1.4T AWD derivative.

 Design and Build

 The Mokka's compact size - it's 4.28m long - places it in the upper part of the compact Crossover segment.
-In other words, in terms of exterior dimensions and cabin space, it's more Skoda Yeti than Nissan Juke - but not quite Nissan Qashqai size.
-For this improved 'Mokka X' model range, British designer Mark Adams and his team have tried to create a bolder look.
+In other words, in terms of exterior dimensions and cabin space, it's more Honda HR-V than Nissan Juke - but not quite Nissan Qashqai size.
+For this 'Mokka X' model range, British designer Mark Adams and his team tried to create a bolder look.
 This means a wing-shaped horizontal front grille and the dominant, sharp double-wing signature of the LED daytime running lights.
 At the rear is another double wing signature highlighted in the tail lamps, with LED technology an option.
 Vibrant new colours such as 'Amber Orange' and 'Lava Red' are also available.
-On the inside, the Mokka X has a completely new dashboard inspired by the latest Astra.
+On the inside, the Mokka X has a smart dashboard inspired by the current Astra.

 Market and Model